PivaleCo/ubuntu-post-install/README.md

 $ cd ubuntu-post-install
 </pre>

-**Review 3-rld-ubuntu-user.sh and set the first 2 variables at the top of the script.
-ADMIN_EMAIL is the email you want to receive your new SSH key.
+**Review 3-rld-ubuntu-user.sh and set the first 2 variables at the top of the script.**
+**ADMIN_EMAIL is the email you want to receive your new SSH key.
 FROM_EMAIL is your own email address.
 These could be the same if you want.**

-**Review these scripts that they suit your purposes before running them**
+**Review these scripts so that they suit your purposes before running them**

 <pre>
 $ ./1-rld-ubuntu-init.sh